Park City with Kids: The Ultimate Family Guide to Utah's Mountain Playground

 Lodging in Park City ranges from budget-friendly to blow-the-college-fund luxury, and where you stay matters more than you might think.
 My top recommendation for families is to stay somewhere on or very near the free bus route.
 This opens up your whole trip and means you are not chained to a car or a single location.

-For a first visit, the Main Street and Old Town area is ideal.
+For a first visit, the Main Street and Old Town area is ideal — Old Town stays on Booking covers most of the older walkable buildings and is where you want to be your first time.
 You can walk to restaurants, shops, and galleries, and the Town Lift is right there for ski-in access to Park City Mountain.
 The trade-off is that parking is tight and the streets are steep.
 If you have a stroller or very young kids, that is worth considering before you book.

 Vacation rentals are often the best value for families.
+We send most visiting families to Park City family apartments on Booking — kitchen, washer/dryer, and a parking spot is the combination that actually matters.
 A two-bedroom condo with a kitchen will save you a fortune on dining out.
 Breakfast and lunch at restaurants adds up shockingly fast at altitude resort prices.
-We always recommend looking for places with a washer and dryer too, because mountain vacations generate an absurd amount of laundry.
+We always recommend looking for places with a washer and dryer too.
+Mountain vacations generate an absurd amount of laundry.

 Dining Out with Kids in Park City

 Park City punches way above its weight for food.
-We are talking James Beard-nominated chefs, incredible sushi, authentic Thai, and some of the best pizza I have had anywhere.
-And most of it is surprisingly kid-friendly because this is a family town, and restaurants know it.
+James Beard-nominated chefs, incredible sushi, authentic Thai, and some of the best pizza I have had anywhere.
+Most of it is surprisingly kid-friendly because this is a family town and restaurants know it.

-For casual family meals, Davanzas has huge slices of New York-style pizza that my kids devour.
-Squatters Roadhouse Brewery has a great kids menu and parents can enjoy local craft beer.
-Cafe Rio on the outskirts of town does quick, delicious, affordable Mexican food.
+For casual family meals, Davanza's has huge slices of New York-style pizza my kids devour - "Saving the World, One Slice at a Time" since 1979.
+Squatters Roadhouse Brewery has a great kids' menu, and parents can enjoy local craft beer (the Park City Brewing Bridger Bock is the move - the lager, not the IPA).
+Cafe Rio on the outskirts of town does quick, delicious, affordable food.
 It is our go-to for those nights when everyone is too tired and hungry for a real sit-down dinner.

 For a nicer meal that still works with kids, Hearth and Hill in the Kimball Junction area is fantastic.
-Upscale comfort food, great cocktails for the adults, and a kids menu that goes well beyond chicken fingers, though they have those too.
+Upscale comfort food, great cocktails for the adults, and a kids' menu that goes well beyond chicken fingers.
 Firewood on Main is another favorite with wood-fired everything, a beautiful space, and they are genuinely welcoming to families.

 The Elevation Factor: What Every Parent Needs to Know

 I mentioned altitude earlier, but it deserves its own section because it catches so many visiting families off guard.
-Park City proper sits at 7,000 feet, and when you are skiing at the top of Jupiter Peak, you are above 10,000.
+Park City proper sits at 7,000 feet, and at the top of Jupiter Peak you are above 10,000.
 That is real altitude, and it affects everyone, especially kids who might not be able to articulate what they are feeling.

-The dry mountain air is the other thing that gets people.
-Your lips will crack, noses will bleed, and skin will feel like sandpaper.
+The dry mountain air is the other thing.
+Lips will crack, noses will bleed, and skin will feel like sandpaper.
 Bring more moisturizer and lip balm than you think you need.
 I keep a little kit in my bag with ChapStick, hand cream, and saline nose spray.
-It sounds excessive until you need it, which you will.
+Sounds excessive until you need it.

 On the plus side, the altitude means the sun is incredibly strong, even in winter.
 Sunscreen is a year-round necessity here.
-The kids will come home with raccoon goggle tans if you are not careful, but at least they will not burn if you keep the sunscreen applied.
+Reef-safe mineral, please - the runoff goes into the watershed our McPolin farm-stand eggs come out of.

 Best Seasonal Activities by Age Group

 For babies and toddlers from 0 to 3, Park City is more about soaking in the scenery and keeping things mellow.
-In winter, Gorgoza Park tubing has a small hill for the littlest ones, and the McPolin Farm trail is a flat, stroller-friendly path with gorgeous views.
+In winter, Gorgoza tubing has a small hill for the littlest ones, and the McPolin Farm trail is a flat, stroller-friendly path with gorgeous views (the white barn at sunset is the photo every family wants - get there an hour before sunset to find a parking spot).
 In summer, the splash pad at City Park is a free and easy win, and the alpine slide at Park City Mountain is a hit with toddlers who ride with a parent.

 For the 4 to 8 age range, this is where Park City really shines.
-Ski school programs are excellent starting at age 4, and the trail system in summer offers easy hikes that feel like real adventures.
+Ski school programs are excellent starting at age four, and the trail system in summer offers easy hikes that feel like real adventures.
 The Utah Olympic Park has activities for this age group too, including the ropes course, the zip line, and the interactive museum about Olympic history.
-My kids could spend an entire day there.
+Sage runs kids' nature camps at Swaner Preserve in this age band and they are routinely the highlight of a Park City summer for visiting families.

 Year-round, the Kimball Art Center offers drop-in art classes, the Egyptian Theatre hosts family-friendly shows, and the Park City Library is honestly one of the best public libraries I have ever seen.
 Beautiful building, great programs, and a perfect rainy-day refuge.